Module descriptions

 This exciting media content module introduces students to media production skills in audio including radio programme production, presenting, and podcasting.
 It runs across both semester one and two.
 This is a good option for students who want to pursue content creation skills.
 You will earn five credits in Semester 1 and another five in Semester 2 for a total of 10 credits.

 This module will introduce you to design thinking concepts and innovation via iterative development processes.
 This module is based on group work.
 The first semester intensively focuses on understanding your potential audience by interviewing strangers and learning what their needs are.
-In the second semester you will learn how to use software to design user experiences for mobile Apps and websites.
-This module runs across two semesters and is a good option for students who want to pursue business/start-up skills.
+You will learn how to use software to design user experiences for mobile Apps and websites.
+This module is a good option for students who want to pursue business/start-up skills.

 This module introduces students to mass communication theory, examining the birth and development of the medium of television as a mass communication and control tool.
 Particular focus will be paid to advertising, representation and framing, and gender.